Jie-Ren/Jie-Ren.github.io/_pages/about.md

 I am an undergradutate in Shanghai Jiao Tong University, majoring in Computer Science advised by [Prof. Quanshi Zhang](http://qszhang.com).

 My research mainly focuses on computer vision and machine learning.
+Now, I am in a group for explainable AI.
+The related topics include explainable CNNs, explainable generative networks, unsupervised semanticization of pre-trained neural networks, and unsupervised/weakly-supervised learning of neural networks.

 News
 ======